lhvu2/automl_joint_optimizer/README.md

 3. git clone https://github.com/rdturnermtl/bbo_challenge_starter_kit.git

 This will clone the starter kit with bayesmark framework to evaluate the joint optimizer.
 Alternatively, unzip file: bbo_challenge_starter_kit-master.zip from this repo.
-Note that this starter kit is owned by Ryan Turner.
+Note that this starter kit zip file is owned by Ryan Turner.

 4. cd bbo_challenge_starter_kit
 5. pip install -r environment.txt